Dunkl symplectic algebra in generalized Calogero models: Introduction

-The described mapping is continued further to the spectrum generating algebras, or dynamical symmetries.
-For the $N$-dimensional isotropic oscillator, the dynamical symmetry may be described by the semidirect product Weyl and symplectic groups, $W_N\rtimes SP(2N)$, which are generated, respectively, by the linear and bilinear combinations of the creation-annihilation operators \cite{wybourne}.
-In the current article, we study the Dunkl deformation of the symplectic Lie algebra paying special attention to the derivation of explicit commutation relations among its generators.
-It consists of the deformed unitary subalgebra which combines the symmetries of the generalized Calogero Hamiltonian as well as the spectrum generating part, which maps in-between different energy levels.
-The Dunkl $sp(2N)$ algebra involves also the standard $sl(2,R)$ conformal subalgebra.
-Due to the actual coincidence of the quadratic invariants of both the conformal spin and the Dunkl angular momentum, the eigenfunctions of the generalized Calogero Hamiltonian in spherical coordinates (expressed via the deformed spherical harmonics) unite in the lowest-weight $sl(2,R)$ representations.
-Then the second quantum number in the wavefunction varies within an individual multiplet and describes the conformal spin's projection while the remaining ones parameterize a representation.
-Meanwhile, for the (generalized) Calogero-Moser model, any integral of motion generates a (finite-dimensional) highest weight $sl(2,R)$ multiplet with the descendants expressed in terms of the Weyl-ordered product in quantum field theory.
-The highest states in a product of two or more such multiplets produce additional integrals of motion which are responsible for the superintegrability.
+The described mapping extends further to the spectrum generating algebras, also known as dynamical symmetries.
+For the $N$-dimensional isotropic oscillator, the dynamical symmetry can be described by the semidirect product of Weyl \footnote{ The continuous Weyl group $W_N$ and the corresponding algebra $w_N$ is generated by the creation-annihilation operators.
+The latter is similar to the Heisenberg algebra with imaginary unit replaced by the unit.
+It differs from the discrete Weyl group related with the finite reflection groups, which in the current article is the permutation group $S_N$. } and symplectic groups, denoted as $W_N \rtimes Sp(2N)$.
+These groups are generated by linear and bilinear combinations of the creation-annihilation operators \cite{wybourne}.
+In this article, we study the Dunkl deformation of the symplectic Lie algebra, with particular attention to explicit commutation relations among its generators.
+The Dunkl $sp(2N)$ algebra consists of the deformed unitary subalgebra, which encompasses the symmetries of the generalized Calogero Hamiltonian, as well as the spectrum-generating part that maps between different energy levels.
+Additionally, it contains the standard $sl(2,R)$ conformal subalgebra.
+Notably, the quadratic invariants of both the conformal spin and Dunkl angular momentum coincide.
+As a result, the eigenfunctions of the generalized Calogero Hamiltonian in spherical coordinates, expressed in terms of the deformed spherical harmonics, unify in the lowest-weight $sl(2,R)$ representations.
+The second quantum number in the wavefunction varies within an individual multiplet and describes the projection of the conformal spin, while the remaining parameters characterize the representation.
+For the (generalized) Calogero-Moser model, any integral of motion generates a finite-dimensional highest weight $sl(2,R)$ multiplet, with the descendants expressed in terms of the Weyl-ordered product in quantum field theory.
+The highest states in a product of two or more such multiplets produce additional integrals of motion, which are responsible for the superintegrability.